USRSE/usrse.github.io/docs/tests_ci.md

 Yes, this means that the tokens are specific to this account.

+#### Post New Jobs to Mastadon

+TBD: we welcome contributions to make this happen

 #### Greetings

-This simple greetings action greets first time users (for issues).
+This simple greetings action greets first-time users (for issues).
 The logic of this is determined by the [greetings.yml](.github/workflows/greetings.yml) workflow.